angelnu/docker-ccu/README.md

 This script will download the CCU2 firmware for the Homematic, re-package it as docker image and start it on your raspi.

+If you want to skip the build and just download the ready to user docker container please visit [this](https://hub.docker.com/r/angelnu/ccu2/).

 ##Dependencies

 * ARM HW.
 Following combinations tested: